 Range of Low to High Frequencies (Middle C on the piano is 261 Hz)

-Mathematical Ratios of Octaves Based on Different Musical Notes (Measured in Hertz)
+Mathematical Ratios of Octaves Based on Different Musical Notes Measured in Hertz (Hz)

 - Decide what kind of durations you need for the sounds in the protocol.
 Short sounds are good for immediate acknowledgement that the goal has been achieved and long sounds are good for pauses between sets or consolidation periods.
 (Short and long sounds can be combined in the same protocol.)

-- If you are uncertain what to choose, here are some ideas:
+- If you are uncertain what to choose, here is a basic example:

 - 261 Hz (short) immediate reinforcement tone

-- 131 Hz (short) for use after a certain number of points are acquired
+- 131 Hz (short) for use after a certain number of goals are achieved

 - 66 Hz (long) during pause between exercises